-A/N: This story was previously called "Neji's the Heir; who's the Heiress?" but it'll be undergoing a complete rewrite because (to be honest) it didn't have much of a plot before and it was poorly written but I'll try to reincorporate some of what existed of the previous plot.
+A/N: This story was previously called "Neji's the Heir; who's the Heiress?"
+It'll undergo a complete rewrite, because it didn't have much of a plot before and it was poorly written.
+I'll try to re-incorporate some of what existed of the previous plot.

 : Ultimatum :

 The sky was restless.

 Rain fell in torrents, thumping droplets on the earth like a drum.
 The wind whistled its own musical accompaniment as if trying to best the rain's legato with its own staccato.
 It rattled the rooftops and rustled the leaves, conducting an orchestra outside Neji's room window.
 He sighed as he shifted in bed, burrowed further beneath his sheet cocoon, and covered his ears with one of his many pillows.

 After discerning the sky's obvious promise of rain, his team resolved to get home before evening.
 Luckily they beat the storm.

 It was pure torture.
 That tree branch had been tapping against his window for most of the night.
 During every rainstorm, it was the tree's tendency to lean over and knock on his window as if ushering him outside.
 Many times, Neji contemplated hacking it to pieces.
 But his mother had planted and nurtured the redbud, so Neji cherished the memento.
 Though it annoyed the living hell out of him during storms, its leaves provided shade and kept the blistering breezes at bay during the summer.

 Knock, knock, knock.

 There was something different about that tapping.
 It had a lower pitch which settled into a steady bass, unlike the high-pitched tapping of a branch against the glass.
 Was that someone at the door?

 Getting up and crossing the room in measured strides, Neji opened the door to see who dared bother him at such an hour.
 It was a maid.
 She bowed as soon as she saw his tall frame between the door jams.